rahulsolankib/rahulsolankib/README.md

 - 👋 Hi, I’m @rahulsolankib
-- 👀 I’m interested in developing beautiful looking softwares
+- 👀 I’m interested in developing readable, efficient softwares.
-- 🌱 I’m currently learning all things that helps in building good looking softwares like graphic designing, Angular, ReactJS, React-Native, GCP, NodeJS, Spring boot etc
+- 🌱 I’m currently learning all things that helps me in building reliable softwares like backend frameworks mostly NodeJS, FastAPI, SOLID principles, Design Patterns, GCP and more.
-- 💞️ I’m looking to collaborate on any project cause I feel I have much more time and want to spend it on something useful
+- 💞️ I’m looking to collaborate on any project cause I feel I have much more time and want to spend it on something useful.
 - 📫 You can reach me on linkedIn - https://www.linkedin.com/in/rahul-solanki-93526514a/

 <!---